harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 path = ~/.contacts/other/
 ```

-This is effectively solved my problem.
+This has effectively solved my vcard management problem.
+A simple client that works locally and is easy to use.

 I went ahead and downloaded a good backup of all my contacts from google contacts as a vcard file.
 It was one file with all the mini vcards JAMMED together.
 Literally.
 Its hilarious.